 Spread betting with an authorised vs unauthorised company

 You can choose to do business with an unlicensed, unregulated trading company, based in a jurisdiction which does not regulate financial services firms but doing so is not considered a wise decision.
 There is, unfortunately, widespread financial fraud within the trading industry.
 Many traders have lost huge sums of capital to unscrupulous trading firms.

-You can easily check and verify that any spread betting company you’re considering opening an account with – or already have an account with – is a licenced company, authorised by the FCA.
+You can easily check and verify that any spread betting company you’re considering opening an account with – or already have an account with – is a licensed company, authorised by the FCA.
 All authorised companies will have their licence number displayed on their website.

 However, just checking the company’s website may not be sufficient, as some unauthorised companies have been caught posting the licence number of an authorised company on their site, trying to pass as an approved investment firm.